SerenityOS/serenity/Base/usr/share/man/man8/usermod.md

 * `--help`: Display help message and exit
 * `--version`: Print version
+* `-a`, `--append`: Append the supplementary groups specified with the -G option to the user
 * `-u uid`, `--uid uid`: The new numerical value of the user's ID
 * `-g group`, `--gid group`: The group name or number of the user's new initial login group
 * `-G groups`, `--groups groups`: Set the user's supplementary groups.
 Groups are specified with a comma-separated list.
 Group names or numbers may be used
 * `-L`, `--lock`: Lock password
+* `-r`, `--remove`: Remove the supplementary groups specified with the -G option from the user
 * `-U`, `--unlock`: Unlock password
 * `-d new-home`, `--home new-home`: The user's new login directory
 * `-m`, `--move`: Move the content of the user's home directory to the new location